superhutianyi/datavisualization/README.md

 Created and completed by Tianyi Hu

-## Assignment 1: Using ggplot2 for Visualization: Summer Olympics Medals over Timeata visualizations in which you outline the main patterns around which to base the story.
+## Assignment 1: Using ggplot2 for Visualization: Summer Olympics Medals over Time

 (1) Medal Counts over Time